 - fast heartbeat

-- feeling cold (including the sensation that your hands and feet are colder than usual)
+- feeling cold (including the sensation that your hands and feet are

 - infections (caused by problems with the immune system)

 Who is most likely to develop iron-deficiency anemia?